-When you inject the VirtIO driver for a Windows ECS offline, there are some restrictions:
+When you inject VirtIO drivers for a Windows ECS offline, there are some restrictions:

-- If the boot mode in the image file is UEFI, the VirtIO driver cannot be injected offline. - It is recommended that you disable Group Policy Object (GPO).
-Some policies may cause the failure of VirtIO driver injection offline. - It is recommended that you stop antivirus software.
-Otherwise, the VirtlO driver may fail to be injected offline.
+- If the boot mode in the image file is UEFI, the VirtIO drivers cannot be injected offline. - It is recommended that you disable Group Policy Object (GPO).
+Some policies may cause the failure of VirtlO driver injection offline. - It is recommended that you stop antivirus software.
+Otherwise, the VirtlO drivers may fail to be injected offline.

-To update the VirtIO driver, you must install UVP VMTools.
-For how to install UVP VMTools, see Optimizing a Windows Private Image.
+To update VirtIO drivers, see Optimizing a Windows Private Image.

-13.7 What Do I Do If an Exception Occurs When I Start an ECS Created from an Image Using the UEFI Boot Mode?
+15.7 What Do I Do If an Exception Occurs When I Start an ECS Created from an Image Using the UEFI Boot Mode?